Extensions & Widgets

 }Documentation Scope

-This page documents the axiom-extensions-widgets skill—widget development patterns Claude uses when you're implementing Home Screen widgets, Live Activities, or Control Center controls.
+This page documents the axiom-integration skill—widget development patterns Claude uses when you're implementing Home Screen widgets or Control Center controls.

 For comprehensive API reference: See extensions-widgets-ref for complete API coverage, troubleshooting, and expert review checklist.